Not a fan of this super smug rejection. Like, oh I’m sorry it would be expensive for YOU to approve claims.

-Since then, I’ve used World Nomads for other situations when I’ve wanted travel insurance.
+Since then, I’ve used the same company for other situations when I’ve wanted travel insurance.
 But for our long trip to Asia, we went with a company called SafetyWing instead.
-Here’s what you need to know about travel insurance and the difference between World Nomads and SafetyWing.
+Here’s what you need to know about travel insurance and SafetyWing.

 How Travel Insurance Works